zacck-zz/zacck.github.io/_posts/2017-04-06-TDD-with-Elm-part-1.md

 Make a new file called `Sample`, at least make sure that the file name begins with an uppercase letter.

-To start with I chose to implement a very simple failing test, I start by creating a new module and exposing everything from it.
-I should likely only export what I need.
+To start with I chose to implement a very simple failing test, Lets start by creating a new module and exposing everything from it.
+WE should likely only export what  we need.
 [Test](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test)
-In my test I Import the `Test`  module we will use this as a signature later.
+In this test we Import the `Test`  module we will use this as a signature later.
 [Exect](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Expect)
-Then I import `Expect` we can use this module to do assertions later.
+Then we import `Expect` we can use this module to do assertions later.

 Awesome!
 Now lets make a function and give it a signature of `Test`